Rhh98/GAMS-MIRO/HarryPotter/HarryPotter.md

 $\Omega(\theta)$: Regularization item

-$\gamma$: coefficient of weight parameter limiting change of label when debugging
+$\gamma$: coefficient of weight parameter limiting change of label when debugging.
+Larger $\gamma$ will enforce fewer change label, i.e.  one will find fewer bugs label.